Mitra98t/Flavor/flavor_book/src/design_of_the_language.md

 ## Design choices and reasons

-When discussing the aesthetic choices behind NovaScript I will focus on **consistency**.
+When discussing the aesthetic choices behind Flavor I will focus on **consistency**.

 > The language is **consistent** if its behavior and syntax can be understood